vpasiusis/CakePHP_Shop/README.md

 ## Installation

 App works good on XAMPP, you need to create database in localhost(name 'shop').
 Recommended to install CakePHP for database seeding.
 [CakePHP](https://book.cakephp.org/3.next/en/installation.html).
 If CakePHP is installed: use these commands to seed database.
+Or you can use database dumb, it will be included in repository.
 ```unix
 "vendor/bin/phinx.bat" seedrun -e development -s ProductSeed
 "vendor/bin/phinx.bat" seedrun -e development -s ProductRatingsSeed